-Thanks to the generosity of the homeowners who opened their beautiful gardens, the hard work of many volunteers, and perfect weather, the 17th annual Croton Arboretum Garden Tour raised nearly $4,000.
-The annual tour also included a sale of plants donated by local gardeners.
+Thanks to the generosity of the everyone who opened their beautiful gardens and the hard work of many volunteers, the 18th Annual Croton Arboretum Garden Tour raised nearly $2,700.

-The garden tour is the main fund-raising event for our volunteer, non-profit organization, which provides environmental stewardship for 20+ acres of wetlands and woods at the Jane E. Lytle Arboretum in Croton-on-Hudson.
-In addition to regular maintenance and educational programs the income will support restoration projects in the Arboretum, which suffered major damage during storms in the last few years.
+The tour is the main fund-raising event for our volunteer, non-profit organization, which provides environmental stewardship for 20+ acres of wetlands and woods at the Jane E. Lytle Memorial Arboretum in Croton-on-Hudson.

 The money raised will support regular maintenance, educational programs and restoration projects in the Arboretum.

 "We want to thank everyone who helped make this year's tour such a success," said Arboretum President, Karen Jescavage-Bernard.
 "We hope you will visit the Arboretum this summer, to enjoy our boardwalk and trails."

 Thank you to Judy O'Hara, a graphic designer and avid gardener who lives in Croton, for taking these beautiful photographs on the garden tour.